Daniel C. Cherkin, PhD

 Appointed December 2010 by Health and Human Services Secretary Kathleen Sebelius, Dr. Cherkin serves on the 2011–2014 National Advisory Council for the National Center for Complementary and Alternative Medicine (NCCAM) within National Institutes of Health.

 Dr. Cherkin has maintained two faculty appointments at the University of Washington since the 1980s and is now affiliate professor in both family medicine and health services.
-As of September 2012, he is also the director of research for Bastyr University Research Institute in Kenmore, WA.

 - International Society for Complementary Medicine Research